tusiimemack/Namakajjo/README.md

 # Namakajjo
 new life church project  ,
-the should show the activities of the church   , the system should have a place where members ar registered with specific details  , the system should have a place where the visitors are registered withthe specific details  , the system should show location  , the system should have different branches of newlife indicated  , the sysytem should show the different ministries around  ,
+the system should show the activities of the church   , the system should have a place where members ar registered with specific details  , the system should have a place where the visitors are registered with the specific details  , the system should show location  , the system should have different branches of newlife indicated  , the sysytem should show the different ministries around  ,